IUC Training

 Who Should Take The IUC Training?

 The CTC-SRH is federally funded to serve Title X recipients by the U.S. Department of Health and Human Services, Office of Population Affairs.
-Therefore, all our training, including this intrauterine contraceptive training, is free for clinical providers that practice IUC services within a Title X family planning setting.
+Therefore, all our training, including intrauterine contraceptive training, is free for clinical providers that practice IUC services within a Title X family planning setting.
 However, non-Title X individuals can still access our resources and attend our training for a fee.

 During registration, you can select if you are a Title X or non-Title X affiliate.
 If you are unsure of your clinic status, you can clarify with your administrator or search for your clinic on the Title X Clinic Finder.